Bizkaia Talent: Talentia Programme

 The Talentia Programme of Bizkaia Talent is a program that wants to recognize and reward students with the best university academic result and trajectory (in each university bachelor's degree).

 The programme is promoted by Bizkaia Talent jointly with the University of Deusto, the University of the Basque Country and the University of Mondragon, and it is targeted at the students who living in Biscay have the best university academic result and trajectory at the three Basque universities, giving advice and support for insertion in the labour market, career development and engagement with the scientific, technological and business reality around them.
 Talentia is targeted at undergraduate seniors with an excellent academic record and other skills identified and evaluated by university authorities.
 Students for the program are selected among those who are in the last year of their degree (and have an excellent academic record).

 Talentia Programme wants to recognize and reward students with the best university academic result and trajectory (in each university bachelor's degree) at the University of Deusto, the University of the Basque Country and the University of Mondragon.

 The Talentia Program lasts for 6 months (from December to May or June, in general).
 In June the graduation ceremony and the delivery of the diplomas take place.

 Talentia Network

 The Talentia Network (Red Talentia, in Spanish) is a group of professionals selected by Bizkaia Talent and who have participated in the Talentia Program.
 The participants of the Talentia Program become part of the Talentia Network, along with all the other participants from previous editions.

 In 2019 the Network had 1,500 members.
 As of December 31, 2021, the network had 2,100 members.
-All of them highly qualified professionals with an excellent career.